KeenanPayne504/Api-Project-Air-BnB/README.md

 # GensouBnB
 GensouBnB is a website clone, inspired by Airbnb.
 GensouBnB can be used to rent Houses/Mansions and Parks to host special events.
-Community Members can View locations, leave a review for a location or field, or host thier own house or field for special events.
+Community Members can View locations, leave a review for a location or field, or host their own house or field for occasions.

 Live site Link: [GensouBnB](https://gensou-bnb.onrender.com)